fastruby/skunk/README.md

 ![FastRuby.io | Rails Upgrade Services](fastruby-logo.png)

 `skunk` is maintained and funded by [FastRuby.io](https://fastruby.io).
-The names and logos for FastRuby.io are trademarks of The Lean Software Boutique LLC.
+The names and logo for FastRuby.io are trademark of The Lean Software Boutique LLC. thanks to the maintainers for making this project open source